Nanowire terahertz quantum cascade lasers

 We take into account the scattering mechanisms that are known to be important in QW QCLs heterostructures: longitudinal optical (LO) and acoustical phonon emission/absorption, interface roughness, charged impurities and alloy disorder.
-In addition, scattering mechanisms specific to NW and/or quasi 0D systems are also considered.
+Electron-electron scattering is not considered.
+It is expected to play a minor role in the resonant-phonon Thz QCL design studied below \cite{jirauschek2009monte}.
+In addition, scattering mechanisms specific to NWs and/or quasi 0D systems are also considered.
 The NW surface roughness is taken into account as an additional elastic scattering mechanism.
-NW phonon confinement effects are considered and we calculate the coupling of electrons to longitudinal optical (LO) and surface optical (SO) phonons \cite{xie2000bound}, as well as confined acoustic phonons.
+NW phonon confinement effects are considered and we calculate the coupling of electrons to longitudinal optical (LO) and surface optical (SO) phonons \cite{xie2000bound}, as well as confined acoustic phonons \cite{grange2014SLs}.

 In quasi 0D systems, early studies have predicted a phonon bottleneck as soon as discrete electronic transitions are detuned from the optical or acoustical phonon frequencies \cite{bockelmann90,Benisty91}.
-More recent studies have demonstrated that (i) direct LO-phonon emission/absorption processes are totally suppressed even in case of electron--LO-phonon resonances due to the strong coupling regime between electrons and LO-phonons \cite{hameau99}, and that (ii) the dominant energy relaxation of terahertz excitations is the polaron anharmonicity, i.e. an indirect scattering process involving electron--LO-phonon polar interaction as well as anharmonic couplings of LO-phonons with other phonon modes \cite{sauvage02, polaronrelax, zibik09}.
-In the present case, we have checked that the SCBA very well reproduces the polaron formation in the limits of small QDs superlattices (i.e. for the thinner diameter considered below), as reported in ref.~\cite{Vukmirovic07} for self-assembled QD superlattices.
-The electronic lesser self-energy due to phonon interaction reads
+More recent studies have demonstrated that (i) direct LO-phonon emission/absorption processes are totally suppressed even in case of electron--LO-phonon resonances due to the strong coupling regime between electrons and LO-phonons \cite{hameau99}, and that (ii) the dominant energy relaxation of terahertz excitations is the polaron anharmonicity, i.e. an indirect scattering process involving electron--LO-phonon polar interaction as well as anharmonic couplings of LO-phonons with other phonon modes \cite{sauvage02, grange2007polaron, zibik09}.
+This mechanism is included here, beyond a phenomenological broadening of the optical phonon GFs \cite{Vukmirovic07}, by calculating the phononic self-energies of the optical phonons due to their anharmonic coupling with the other phonon modes \cite{grange2014SLs}.

-where $U_m$ is the interacting potential induced by the phonon mode $m$ (LO or SO) and $G^<$ the electron lesser GF.
-The optical phonon anharmonicity is included in Eq.~(\ref{eqSE_eph}) by considering an interacting phonon Green function $D_{m}^<$ instead of a free one $D_{m}^{<(0)}$ as usually done \cite{lake97,lee02, kubis09}.
-However, beyond a phenomenological broadening of the optical phonon GFs \cite{Vukmirovic07}, we calculate the phononic self-energies of the optical phonons due to their anharmonic coupling with the other phonon modes